Positive emotions are the rocket fuel for your cognitive engine.

-Positive emotions can help you counteract the harmful effects of negative emotions, such as increases in heart rate and blood pressure.
+They serve as your reliable antidote to the detrimental repercussions of negative emotions, such as the unwelcome spikes in heart rate and blood pressure.

 * The Broaden-and-Build theory in positive psychology suggests that positive emotions (such as happiness, and perhaps interest and anticipation) broaden one’s awareness and encourage novel, exploratory thoughts and actions.
 Over time, this broadened behavioral repertoire builds useful skills and psychological resources.
 (Source: Wikipedia)